 }

 }

-Listing 13.5.
-The ViewController.swift

 The logger library

 The logger library was assigned a variable in the View Controller that will keep an instance of the logger around with the proper target assigned - in our case we use a text area field for the activity logging.

-Any calls we make to update an UI element will have to be dispatched as async, as in the following example:
+When the main thread updates an UI element, there is no need for special treatment.
+However, since the calls that write to this log are running in a child thread, we make sure that updates to an UI element will be dispatched as async(Listing 13-9).

+Listing 13-9.
+Dispatching an async event

 func set(text: String?="") {